lambdaclass/era_vm/docs/general.md

 - `AuxHeap`
 - `CalldataHeap`

-The amount of gas that can be allocated to a new `Context` is limited to 63/64 of the currently available gas in the running `Context`.
+The amount of gas that can be allocated to a new `Context` is limited to 63/64 of the currently available gas in the running `Callframe`.

 **A new Near Call will inherit the properties of the current `CallFrame`, and make use of the `Stack` and `Heap`s of the running `Context`**.

 #### `CallFrame`s are composed of:

 - Available gas
-- Exemption handler
+- Exception handler
 - Stack Pointer
 - Program Counter